schriftgestalt/GlyphsSDK/GlyphsFileFormat.md

         * layerId `string`
         * leftMetricsKey `string`
         * rightMetricsKey `string`
+        * widthMetricsKey `string`
         * name `string`: The name of the layer.
-Must be unique per glyph, and set to the master name if it is the master layer.
+Only stored for none master layers (this is changed in 2.3, before the master names where stored)
         * path `list`
             * closed `bool`: Always set to `1`.
 If not set, the key is not present at all.
             * nodes `list`: One entry per node.
 Format: `X Y TYPE [SMOOTH]`, where X and Y are the coordinates as float, and TYPE is either `LINE`, `CURVE` or `OFFCURVE`.
 After `LINE` and `CURVE`, you can additionally add a `SMOOTH`.
+        * userDate `dict`: A dict with user defined structure
+        * vertWidth `float`: Only stored if other than the default (ascender+descender)
         * width `float`
+        * visible `int`: Always set to `1`.
+If not set, the key is not present at all.
     * leftKerningGroup `string`
     * leftMetricsKey `string`
     * rightKerningGroup `string`